• Skip to primary navigation

 • Contains oats to help optimise energy levels

-• Slow releasing meaning it keeps you fuller until lunch time.
+• Slow releasing meaning it keeps you full until lunch time.

-• It's great for people who want to familiarize themselves with a traditional Jamaican breakfast.
+• It's great for people who want to familiarize themselves with a vegan style Jamaican breakfast.

 steps 1-6 blending the peanuts and making the porridge in the stove